 In an essay on the history of Australian ethnographic film published on the NFSA website, film archivist Michael Leigh writes:

 'Ian Dunlop began making films at the Commonwealth Film Unit in the late 1950s.
 One of the client departments for the government film production agency was the Department of the Interior, who had responsibility for Aboriginal people in Commonwealth territories.
 Up to this point the Commonwealth Film Unit had used images of Aboriginal people as curiosities in gazettes and newsreels and at the end of lists enumerating the splendours of the Australian bush, just another wonder of nature like the platypus.
 Ian Dunlop changed all this.
-First seeing and filming Aboriginal people whilst making a documentary about the remote desert weather station at Giles in Western Australia, he was inspired to make the film study of Indigenous Australians his life’s work.
+First seeing and filming nomadic Aboriginal people whilst making a documentary about the remote desert weather station at Giles in Western Australia, he was inspired to include the film study of Indigenous Australians in his life’s work.

 Dunlop also promoted a greater understanding of earlier ethnographic film, overseeing the preservation and screening of Walter Baldwin Spencer’s films that then lay in disuse and neglect.
 He used this footage in screening programs around the world and lectured on the history of ethnographic film in Australia, building on the international impetus that resulted from the 1966 UNESCO conference.